Fata reforms should have figured in budget: Farhatullah

 ISLAMABAD: If the sitting government were serious about Fata reforms, there should have been some mention of the same in the budget.

-This was stated by Senator Farhatullah Babar, who chaired a seminar, “Backtracking on Fata reforms” arranged by Shaheed Bhutto Foundation at National Press Club, Islamabad here on Saturday.
+This was stated by Senator Farhatullah Babar, who chaired a seminar “Backtracking on Fata reforms” arranged by Shaheed Bhutto Foundation at the National Press Club, Islamabad, here on Saturday.

-A tribeswoman, Shahida Shah managing a network of Fata women, named Khor, shared the shocking details of tribeswomen and told, women were the worst victims besides kids and persons with disabilities.
+A tribeswoman, Shahida Shah, managing a network of Fata women named Khor, shared the shocking details of tribeswomen and said women were the worst victims besides kids and persons with disabilities.
 “I have travelled all the way from Fata for attending today’s event; as a mother and daughter of Fata, I reiterate the demand, that we should be considered equal citizens, or in other words Fata reforms should be implemented,” she said.

 Comments